titanxtx/fortran_regex/README.md

 # Fortran Regex
 Fortran regex using C++ regex.
 Wrapped C++ to C. Accessing C functions with Fortran
+### Requirements:
+The latest fortran compiler.
+Most of the features used are from Fortran 90 through 2003.
+Maybe even some from 2008.\
+This code was tested with gfortran 8.2 and it works well.
+There could be problems with older versions before gfortran 7.
+I have not tested this code on intels compiler.

 ### Functions:
 regex_replace\